omarezzdeen/basic_project_flutter_with_getx/README.md

-# The fastest architecture for building filter applications
+# The fastest architecture for building flutter applications